 ACA – SA and National President, John Held, and SA Committee invite members to join us for Christmas Drinks at Roxie’s.

 Save the date for an end of year get together with the Vic/Tas committee, ACA members and guests at The Leveson’s outdoor courtyard in North Melbourne on Tuesday 30 November.

 The ABCB is offering a 20% discount as an introductory offer for its newly released one-hour NCC CPD course on understanding Australian Standards and other NCC referenced documents.

 Retaining Architecture Talent

 Finding and keeping the right people in architecture practice is a constant challenge, but particularly so in the current climate.
-Join the ACA, Deltek and DesignInc Sydney on 24 November to learn about attracting and retaining top talent for your practice.
+Watch Scott Huston and Tara Keast from DesignInc Sydney deliver an in-depth presentation about best practices for managing talent.

 President’s Comment – November 2021

 The effects of low fees and long hours on mental wellbeing in the architecture profession is becoming increasingly clear, but if fees went up, would the time or the profit trickle down?
 John Held explores the issues.